 HSK English only offers classes for native English-speaking children.
-We do not offer classes in English as a second/foreign language - please look under English lessons on the Internet, or in the phone book.
+We do not offer classes in English as a second/foreign language - but there are many schools in the Basel area offering such classes.

 Are the teachers qualified to teach my children?